jonnonz1/nz-statute-book/acts/public/1978/heavy-engineering-research-levy-act-1978.md

 ### 6 Recovery and collection
 (1) All research levies imposed under this Act shall be recoverable in any court of competent jurisdiction as a debt due to the Association.
 (2) Research levies imposed on levied items produced within New Zealand shall be payable by the producer directly to the Association within such period after the items were produced as may be specified by the Association.
-(3) Research levies imposed on any levied item imported into New Zealand shall be payable on demand by the Customs in addition to duties (if any) payable to the Customs under any other enactment, and shall be payable as if the levies were duty under the Customs and Excise Act 2018.
+(3) Research levies imposed on any levied item imported into New Zealand shall be payable on demand by Customs in addition to duties (if any) payable to Customs under any other enactment, and shall be payable as if the levies were duty under the Customs and Excise Act 2018.

 ### 7 Association may require information and returns
 (1) The Association may require any person who produces within New Zealand any levied item to provide the Association with such information in writing or make such return relating to that person's manufacturing operations as may be necessary to enable the Association to assess the amount of levy due; and all such information or every such return may be verified by statutory declaration or by such other means as the Association thinks fit.